 - 2 liter water or vegetable stock, boiling

 - salt and ground black pepper to taste

 - fresh herbs to serve

 Prepare all veggies.
 In a large pot sauté onions in olive oil.
 Then add carrots and sauté together.
-Add chicken cubes and cook until the chicken is browned from all sides.
+Add chicken and cook until the chicken is browned from all sides.

 Add the mushrooms, sauté for one minute.
 Then add water or vegetable stock, and the cauliflower florets.